zynomon/onu/beta/readme.md

-# there is no garantuee that this will work
+# ⚠️ Onu Beta Disclaimer
+-  Onu is in active development.
+-  This build is experimental and may contain unfinished features,
+-  visual quirks, or unexpected behavior.
-- install beta applications at your own risk
+-  Install at your own risk.
+-  We make no guarantees regarding performance